-While the County received substantial amounts of CDBG-CV1 funds specifically targeted to prevent, prepare for, and respond to the COVID-19 pandemic; CDBG-CV3 to be used to provide temporary relief to renters and homeowners who, as a result of financial hardships caused by the coronavirus, are struggling to meet their monthly rent or mortgage obligations; ESG-CV1 to support additional homeless assistance and homelessness prevention activities to mitigate the impacts of COVID-19; and ESG-CV2 funds to help inform long-term, innovative solutions for addressing homelessness in the future while combatting COVID-19, these resources are not sufficient to address all of the needs of low- and moderate-income and special needs residents in the Urban County.
-However, the Urban County overall has been successful in implementing its public improvement, housing, and community services projects to meet the objectives established in the ConPlan.
+While the County received substantial amounts of CDBG-CV1 funds specifically targeted to prevent, prepare for, and respond to the COVID-19 pandemic the CDBG-CV3 to be used to prevent, prepare for, and respond to the COVID-19 pandemic; ESG-CV1 to support additional homeless assistance and homelessness prevention activities to mitigate the impacts of COVID-19; and ESG-CV2 funds to help inform long-term, innovative solutions for addressing homelessness in the future while combatting COVID-19, these resources are not sufficient to address all of the needs of low- and moderate-income and special needs residents in the Urban County.
+However, the Urban County overall has been successful in implementing its public improvement, housing, and public services projects to meet the objectives established in the ConPlan.
 Overall, the activities have been very successful, and in some cases, have exceeded expectations.
 The County will continue to proceed in meeting these needs throughout the FY 2020-2024 ConPlan and Annual Action Plans.